We don’t support this browser anymore.

 To identify these attributes, they use a quantitative tool called the 'matrix' which whittles down the universe of over 6,000 companies.
 The matrix output is continually reviewed, and the most attractive opportunities receive further analysis and team debate.
 They focus on the data for individual companies, rather than broader economic views.

 This results in a fund of between 40 to 80 companies.
-Around half the fund is invested in the US, although this is less than the global stock market.
-In contrast, they invest more than the stock market in European countries .
+The majority of the fund is typically invested in the US, although less than the amount in the global stock market.
+In contrast they invest more in Europe and the UK.
 The managers also invest in higher-risk emerging markets and can use derivatives, which if used adds risk.

 question mark Manager Track Record Based on HL Quantitative Research